 A “strange inheritance”

-So, what exactly do you do with an inherited B-17 bomber from World War II?
-The answer came on April 24 when the Lacey Lady was featured on the Fox Business Network series Strange Inheritance.
-View a clip from the show or read more in Capi Lynn's article in the Salem Statesman Journal.
+So, what exactly do you do when you inherit a B-17 bomber from World War II?
+The answer comes on April 24 and 26 when the Lacey Lady is featured on “Winging It,” Season 3, Episode 28 of the Fox Business Network series Strange Inheritance.
+Read more about the segment, featuring interviews with descendants of the owner, in the Salem Statesman Journal.

 Back in the pilot’s seat